rust-lang/rust/src/doc/rustc-dev-guide/src/ty_module/instantiating_binders.md

 ```
 In this example we are providing an argument of type `for<'a> fn(&'^0 u32) -> &'^0 u32` to `bar`, we do not want to allow `T` to be inferred to the type `&'^0 u32` as it would be rather nonsensical (and likely unsound if we did not happen to ICE, `main` has no idea what `'a` is so how would the borrow checker handle a borrow with lifetime `'a`).

-Unlike `EarlyBinder` we do not instantiate `Binder` with some concrete set of arguments from the user, i.e. `['b, 'static]` as arguments to a `for<'a1, 'a2> fn(&'a1 u32, &'a2 u32)`.
-Instead we always instantiate the binder with inference variables of placeholders.
+Unlike `EarlyBinder` we typically do not instantiate `Binder` with some concrete set of arguments from the user, i.e. `['b, 'static]` as arguments to a `for<'a1, 'a2> fn(&'a1 u32, &'a2 u32)`.
+Instead we usually instantiate the binder with inference variables or placeholders.

 ## Instantiating with inference variables

-We instantiate binders with inference variables when we are trying to infer a possible instantiation of the binder, i.e. calling higher ranked function pointers or attempting to use a higher ranked where clause to prove some bound (non exhaustive list).
+We instantiate binders with inference variables when we are trying to infer a possible instantiation of the binder, e.g. calling higher ranked function pointers or attempting to use a higher ranked where-clause to prove some bound.
 For example, given the `higher_ranked_fn_ptr` from the example above, if we were to call it with `&10_u32` we would:
 - Instantaite the binder with infer vars yielding a signature of `fn(&'?0 u32) -> &'?0 u32)`
 - Equate the type of the provided argument `&10_u32` (&'static u32) with the type in the signature, `&'?0 u32`, inferring `'?0 = 'static`
 - The provided arguments were correct as we were successfully able to unify the types of the provided arguments with the types of the arguments in fn ptr signature

-As another example of instantiating with infer vars, given some `where for<'a> T: Trait<'a>`, if we were attempting to prove that `T: Trait<'static>` holds we would:
+As another example of instantiating with infer vars, given some `for<'a> T: Trait<'a>` where-clause, if we were attempting to prove that `T: Trait<'static>` holds we would:
 - Instantiate the binder with infer vars yielding a where clause of `T: Trait<'?0>`
 - Equate the goal of `T: Trait<'static>` with the instantiated where clause, inferring `'?0 = 'static`
 - The goal holds because we were successfully able to unify `T: Trait<'static>` with `T: Trait<'?0>`